onwardplatforms/agent-runtime-poc/docs/ARCHITECTURE.md

 1. **Consistent Formatting**
    - User inputs are consistently preceded by "you → "
    - Runtime responses are preceded by "runtime → "
-   - Agent calls are marked with "ƒ(x) calling agent-id..."
+   - Agent interactions are displayed in a conversational format showing exchanges:
+     ```
+     talking with the agent(s):
+      ↪ runtime to agent-id → query
-   - Agent responses show as " ↪ agent-id → response"
+      ↪ agent-id to runtime → response
+     ```

 2. **Real-time Streaming**
    - All responses appear token by token as they're generated